Eunicken/AccountChain/README.md

         for (uint i=0; i<pointRecordList.length; i++) {
             if (_point > 0) { //The point required to issue a voucher is still positive.
 This means that more point records must be found to issue this voucher. if (compareStrings(pointRecordList[i].status,"Active") && pointRecordList[i].clientID == _clientID) {
-                //First Case: one point record has less than 500 points.
+                // First Case: one point record has less than _point amount of points needed to complete voucher issuance.
-                //Multiple point records must be combined to issue to voucher
+                // Further point record must be combined to issue the voucher
-                // The point required to issure a voucher is deducted and it if (pointRecordList[i].point < _point){
+                // The _point required to issure a voucher is deducted and if it is still positive after deduction, it will be used for next loop if (pointRecordList[i].point < _point){
                     pointRecordList[i].status = "Coverted into voucher";
                     pointRecordList[i].hashVoucherCode = _hashVoucherCode;